 Identify opportunities to use social media in your community policing efforts.
 Explore the benefits and risks of using social media.
 Develop a social media strategy that will be the most effective for your own community policing efforts.

 The ability to organize your thinking and calmly respond can help you avoid a potential crisis.
 Every year, around 1000 people are shot and killed by police.
-Five hundred of them wielded a gun with the rest of the them holding knives, toy weapons, or no weapons at all.
-Police could use de-escalation communication skills to defuse those situations if they have been properly trained to do so.
+Five hundred of them wielded a gun while the rest of them held knives, toy weapons, or no weapons at all.
+Join us to learn how de-escalation communication skills can defuse those situations and lead to more successful resolutions.